Yonet/ForgeDevConfNg1/README.md

 ## Steps

-Follow the Admin module structure to add a new module called demo.

-Don't forget to include the newly created module to index.html file and app.module.js.
+`bower install three.js  --save` to install and include the three.js library.

+Create the basic globe directive for demo module.

+Add Scene, Camera, lights.
+Add geometry, material, mesh.
+Attach geometry, camera and the lights to the scene and render.

 ## License